 Urban Development/ Good Neighbor Program

-- Locate new owned and leased Federal facilities in places that support local plans and Federal sustainability goals;
+- Locate new owned and leased Federal facilities in places that support local economic development and planning goals as well as Federal sustainability goals;

-- Design new facilities to create outstanding Federal workplaces and attractive public spaces that integrate with their surroundings and support neighborhood urban design goals;
+- Design new facilities to deliver attractive public spaces that integrate with their surroundings and support neighborhood urban design goals;

-- Renovate and revisit existing Federal properties to improve their public spaces and encourage stakeholders to improve neighborhood conditions;
+- Renovate and revisit existing Federal properties over time to improve Federal public spaces and facility function within the neighborhood;

-- Manage Federal properties to encourage public use and openness; and
+- Manage Federal properties as a public resource by encouraging shared public use and openness; and

 - Participate in neighborhood physical and management improvement efforts around Federal projects and properties as an active civic partner in the community.